StocksDigital/wagtail-checklist/demo/README.md

-# Wagtail Checlist Demo Website
+# Wagtail Checklist Demo Website

 Example app used to showcase a checklist app for Wagtail.